vgurianov/uml-sp/docs/tutorial.md

 or created new project.
 Main work areas see Fig.2.
 <p><img src="images/Start_2.png" alt="" /></p>
 Figure 2.
-Main window StarUML for UML2 SP approach
+StarUML main window for UML2 SP approach

 Save your project.
 ## 1. Determination of modeling objectives and requirements to software of simulation
 In UML2 SP this step is a *Requirement* workflow.
-A Use-Case model is an artefact of *Requirement* workflow.
+A Use-Case model is an artefact of *Requirement* workflow.<br/>

 **Objective:** What will Mr. Brown answer?<br/>
 **Plan of experiment:** Observe Mr. Brown and Mr. Goldsmith dialog.<br/><br/>